The Carnivore Diet for IBS: A Dietitian's Evidence-Based Perspective

 Final Thoughts

-It's important to recap the essential insights from our discussion.
 The Carnivore diet, despite its growing popularity, poses several challenges for individuals with IBS.
 The primary concerns stem from its low levels of dietary fiber and phytochemicals, which can lead to decreased diversity in the gut microbiome and potential nutritional shortfalls.
 Moreover, the psychological and social hurdles associated with highly restrictive diets are significant factors to consider.

 In contrast, a diet that's balanced and diverse, packed with fruits, vegetables, whole grains, and lean proteins, is crucial for effective IBS management and overall gut health.
 For many with IBS, alternative approaches like the Mediterranean diet or a high-fiber diet may prove more beneficial.